TESS Stellar Rotation up to 80 days in the Southern Continuous Viewing Zone: Introduction

 TESS's unique 2:1 resonance orbit of the Earth-Moon system subjects the detectors to earthshine and moonlight on the timescale of the orbit, 13.7 days \citep{TESSHandbook}.
 The earthshine itself has time-varying signals within it, such as a 1-day modulation from the rotation of the Earth \citep{Luger2019}.
 Besides earthshine, TESS encounters systematics related to angular momentum dumps, detector heating, data downlinks, and more, all on timescales that interfere with astrophysical signals.
 The telescope's large field of view (24$^\circ$ by 96$^\circ$ total) makes the background spatially non-uniform as well.
 Because of these effects, throughout a sector the TESS detectors encounter systematics on different pixels at different times and with varying intensity, making them difficult to correct.

 Attempts to remove or correct spurious instrumental signals may also attenuate astrophysical signals, particularly those on the timescales of the telescope's orbital period (13.7 days) and longer.
-Rapid rotators, which also have larger spot modulation amplitudes, are affected less, and conventional rotation searches with TESS have been largely successful at measuring periods shorter than 13 days (see, for example, \citealt{CantoMartins2020} with 131 periods, \citealt{Avallone2022} with 169, \citealt{Holcomb2022} with 13,504, and \citealt{Kounkel2022} with $\sim$100,000).
+Rapid rotators, which also have larger spot modulation amplitudes \citep[e.g.,][]{Santos2021}, are affected less, and conventional rotation searches with TESS have been largely successful at measuring periods shorter than 13 days {(see, for example, \citealt{CantoMartins2020} with 131 periods ranging from 0.3 to 13.2 d, \citealt{Avallone2022} with 169 from 0.9 to 10.5 d, \citealt{Holcomb2022} with 13,504 from 0.4 to 14 d, \citealt{Kounkel2022} with $\sim$100,000 from 0.1 to 12 d, and \citealt{Fetherolf2023} with 84,000 from 0.01 to 13 d, but includes all types of variability)}.
 However, the same searches have struggled to recover longer periods, instead catching periods associated with the TESS systematics.
 So far, only \citet{Lu2020} have claimed to recover long periods in TESS, but they relied heavily on priors from the observed \textit{Kepler} period distribution.

 The efforts to correct TESS systematics have yielded broadly useful public pipelines and tools like \textit{eleanor} \citep{Feinstein2019}, TESS-SIP \citep{Hedges2020}, \textit{Unpopular} \citep{Hattori2022}, and T'DA \citep{Handberg2021, Lund2021}.
 While each pipeline makes different but well-motivated choices to handle the systematics, each decision runs the risk of accidentally removing stellar signals \citep{Hattori2022, Kounkel2022}.
 Rather than trying to remove the systematics at the risk of removing astrophysical signals, we adopt deep machine learning methods that see the periodicity with the noise and disentangle them.